Melaena refers to a black tarry stool, which usually occurs as a result of upper gastrointestinal bleeding.

 - History of NSAID or steroid use.

-Thus, the most common underlying cause for oesophageal varices is alcoholic liver disease.
-Any significant melaena in a patient with a known history of alcohol abuse should be investigated as urgently as possible.
+The most common underlying cause for oesophageal varices is alcoholic liver disease.
+Any significant melaena in a patient with a known history of alcohol abuse should be investigated as urgently as possible for potential variceal bleeding.